 Approximately 1.4 grams force is usually sufficient for causing movement of teeth and alterations in the bone structure in your mouth.
 Tongue muscles are capable of exerting approximately 500 grams force.
 These forces must work properly in a coordinated fashion according to body’s requirements in order to achieve healthy functioning and attractive smiles.
 These forces can be balanced if swallowing patterns are under control and upper tongue rest posture is maintained.
 This helps in the normal eruption of teeth around the tongue in lower jaw and prevents mal-alignment and development of rotated and crooked teeth.

-In conclusion, your tongue must rest against the palate having lips sealed and the teeth slightly apart or in light contact.
-A perfect teeth occlusion and a beautiful smile depend upon normal tongue posture and shape.
-In case of tongue abnormalities and disorders, consult your oral surgeon for an early management plan.
+The tongue should rest against the palate.
+The lips should comfortable seal the mouth.
+Teeth position is slightly apart or in very light contact.
+A perfect teeth occlusion and a beautiful smile depend upon normal tongue posture and healthy function and range of motion.